Drawings and Papers: 1900s-1990s

-The collection consists of oversize drawings, textual records and photographs mostly related to the Arizona Biltmore.
-Of particular note among the oversize materials are original ink on linen drawings of the Biltmore dated 1928.
-These include floor plans, sections, elevations, and details.
+The collection consists of oversize drawings, textual records and photographs, mostly related to the Arizona Biltmore.
+Drawings include floor plans, sections, elevations, and details.
 Textual records within the collections include correspondence, specifications, legal documents, printed matter, and color theory calculations.
 Most prominent among the photographs are approximately two hundred construction photos of the Biltmore project from late 1928.

 Photos from the Arizona Biltmore Hotel construction are available by searching the ASU Special Materials Index.